Animals in a Permaculture System: Meeting livestock needs, a primer

 - Try out different breeds.

 And don’t rush!
 Give yourself time to learn and gain experience looking after one type of animal before starting with another type of animal.
-Here are some specific pointers for a few different kinds of commonly-found farm animals.
+Here are some specific pointers for a few different kinds of commonly-found farm animals in a Permaculture System.

 All sheep can provide meat, but some grow to bigger weights than others, and the flavour of meat from different breeds varies quite a lot.
 Think about who the meat is for.
 Is it just for your family?
 Or are you hoping to sell it?